 Support of Management - In any well-organized budgeting system, support from top management is essential for the system to be effective.
-By being involved in establishing the budget concepts and procedures as well as reviewing budget variations the Governing Board will lend support to the rest of ACWWA and create acceptance and promote effective use of the budgeting system by all.
+By being involved in establishing the budget concepts and procedures as well as reviewing budget variations the Governing Board will lend support to the rest of ACWWA; creating acceptance and promoting effective use of the budgeting system by all.

-Highlights of the 2013 Budget
+Highlights of the 2015 Budget

-- A Capital Project Budget of \$3,677,400 which includes the continued renewal and replacement of aging infrastructure and the ACWWAFlow Project. - An operating budget of \$8,902,485, an increase of \$736,306 from the prior year of \$8,166,179. - There is no additional staff budgeted for 2013.
+- A Capital Project Budget of \$5,050,000 which includes the continued renewal and replacement of aging infrastructure and the ACWWA Flow Project, of which \$1,900,000 is in reserves. - An operating budget of \$10,347,887, an increase of \$1,146,013 from the prior year of \$9,201,874. - There are four (4) additional staff budgeted for 2015.

-Major Changes in 2012-2013 Budget
+Major Changes in 2014-2015 Budget